Hymn of Grateful Praise: The first “Gratitude Project” installment

 The last track for today is called “All Creation Speaks His Name,” again with vocals by James Loynes and violin by Jana Hanni.
 It’s available for solo voice and for SAB choir.

-Next up: A text inspired by Joseph Fielding Smith, and this cheeky composer tackles Handel.
+Next up: A text inspired by Joseph Fielding Smith.